Udon171/fam-star-quizary/readme.md

 With the quick help from inspiration of design I had a direction for the new basic build of the project.
 Getting the first pages done was a breeze and established the new look for the first time.
 With no hicups i moved on to the quiz page and applied the same style elements to the quiz with a few changes of timer location and other bits moving to a prevous page nothing too drastic.
 Once done the quiz was gone, but the style was almost there but no quiz. after trying some basic changes like changing z-index as well as otheres, I moved on to making element @important which fixed the none showing quiz section further adjustments to style to get the quiz completley right became a bit more of a challenge with sevral attempts to achive the final look (this included change of txt colour to name one).

-- Final adjustments, Testing, Resposive and Accessablity
+- Final Adjustments, Testing, Resposiveness and Accessablity

 ### Entry 7: Project Reflection